-Testimonials from past interns Thomas Mitcham, who carried out the internship in 2020, said: "I couldn't have asked for a better experience at Senedd Research.
+Thomas Mitcham, who carried out the internship in 2020, said: "I couldn't have asked for a better experience at Senedd Research.
 I felt a part of the team from the first day and received great training and support from colleagues.
-I had the opportunity to sit in on ministerial scrutiny sessions, write research briefings and blogs on fast-moving events and respond directly to enquiries from politicians.
+I had the opportunity to sit in on ministerial scrutiny sessions, write research briefings and blogs on fastmoving events and respond directly to enquiries from politicians.
 The internship gave me a real insight into how legislative bodies work on a day-to-day basis, and allowed me to be a part of that process from the beginning.
 The Welsh language classes were also a real highlight!
 I would highly recommend applying for a policy internship at Senedd Research."

 Articles by former students describe their experience: Hayley Moulding, Eleanor Warren-Thomas, and Piotr Wegorowski.

 Here are a few examples of outputs produced by our interns:

-The impact of oil spills, Wales declares a climate emergency, Sustainable Management of Natural Resources and the Environment (Wales) Act 2016, The red meat sector in Wales.
-How will we be recruiting?
+Tackling homelessness; Anti-microbial resistance; The impact of oil spills; Wales declares a climate emergency; and Sustainable Management of Natural Resources and the Environment (Wales) Act 2016.

-We will be working together with the other Parliamentary Hosts; the Parliamentary Office of Science & Technology (POST), the Scottish Parliament Information Centre (SPICe) and the Northern Ireland Research & Information Service (RalSe) on the selection and interviewing of potential candidates for placements with one of the four parliamentary offices.
+We will be working together with the other parliamentary hosts; the Parliamentary Office of Science & Technology (POST), the Scottish Parliament Information Centre (SPICe) and the Northern Ireland Research & Information Service (RalSe) on the selection and interviewing of potential candidates for placements with one of the four parliamentary offices.
 Interviews will be held in November.

-Security restrictions Students must have resided in the UK for a minimum of three years.
+Students must have resided in the UK for a minimum of three years.
 The successful candidates placed in Cardiff will have to undergo security vetting.
 The security vetting will be to Counter Terrorist Check (CTC) level and will require the candidate to complete an online security questionnaire with United Kingdom Services Vetting (UKSV).
 Placements are subject to the successful completion of this level of security vetting.

-Working arrangements and location Students placed with us will be based at the Senedd Commission offices adjoining the Senedd building in Cardiff Bay (subject to Covid-19 restrictions), remote working is also possible.
+Students placed with us will be based at the Senedd Commission offices adjoining the Senedd building in Cardiff Bay, hybrid and remote working is also possible.

 The Senedd is committed to equality, diversity and inclusion principles.

-Contact

-Name: Katy Orford
+Name: Katy Orford Email: katy.orford@senedd.cymru Tel: 03002007174

-Email: katy.orford@senedd.cymru

-Tel: 03002007174

-NORTHERN IRELAND ASSEMBLY Research and Information Service
+NORTHERN IRELAND ASSEMBLY

+Research and Information Service